Cisco-AMP/java_security/blog.md

 If you want to go straight to code or prefer to read this in markdown, head to [our repo](https://github.com/Cisco-AMP/java_security).

 This post is meant to be a gateway of sorts for Java developers into security.
-Many topics and attacks in computer security rely on intimate knowledge of some unfamiliar technology (e.g. computer architecture).
+Many topics and attacks in computer security rely on intimate knowledge of some unfamiliar technology (e.g. computer architecture, asm).
 Therefore, it is sometimes a little overwhelming.
 We will see that security bugs and exploits leading to remote code execution are possible with relatively simple Java code.